Guide to Student Services at Ohlone College

 (510) 742-3128 Newark Campus

-The Learning Resource Center (formally konwn as the Library) is located on the third floor of Building 1 on the Fremont campus and on the first floor of the Newark campus.
+The College's Learning Resource Center (also known as the Library) is located on the first floor of Hyman Hall on the Fremont campus and on the first floor of the Newark campus.

 Library hours and services are posted on the Ohlone College Library website.

-The Office of Student Life exists to provide co-curricular experiences for students attending Ohlone.
+The Office of Student Life exists to provide co-curricular experiences for Ohlone students.
 The Office of Student Life offer students a place to meet new people, gain leadership skills, and have fun.
 The Office of Student Life serves as the hub for all student hosted events and activities.
 This is done through collaboration with other departments, programs, and organizations.
 By visiting the Office of Student Life, students can learn how to join several student organizations at Ohlone College.

 Student Activities provides opportunities for student involvement at Ohlone College through social and cultural programs, student leadership training, and annual campus events such as Welcome Day, Soul Surge, and many others.
 The Student Activities staff advises student government (ASOC), student clubs, and produces co-curricular activities.

-Check with the Student Activities Office in Room 7210 (Building 7, second floor, Fremont campus), visit the Student Activities website, or call (510) 659-6255 for more information about organized student programs and clubs.
+Check with the Student Activities Office in Room 7210 (Building 7, second floor, Fremont campus) and visit the Student Activities website for more information about organized student programs and clubs.

 Student Activity Fee

-The $5 Student Activity Fee funds campus activities and events such as dances, bands, Orientation, food events, clubs, art and music programs, lectures, and elections; production of the student ID card; allows for discounts to events at the Gary Soren Smith Center for Fine and Performing Arts and some off-campus stores/events; provides partial costs of Ohlone College Monitor production; and assists in leadership scholarships.
+The Student Activity Fee funds college activities and events such as dances, bands, Orientation, food events, clubs, art and music programs, lectures, and elections; production of the student ID card; and more.
+Learn more about the Student Activity Fee.

-Student ID card, pictures, and validation stickers are available in Building 7, second floor on the Fremont campus and at the Newark campus.
+Student ID card, pictures, and validation stickers are available in Building 7, second floor on the Fremont campus and on the first floor of the Newark campus.
 The ID Card Window is open at the beginning of Fall and Spring semesters and Summer term.
-Dates and hours are posted on the Student Activities - Student ID Cards web page.
+Dates and hours are posted on the Student ID Cards web page.

 Clubs and co-curricular activities are a great way to become involved and meet people with similar interests.
 Participation offers opportunities to learn leadership and life skills that enrich the educational experience at Ohlone College.
 For advisor and student leader names for clubs, contact the Student Activities Office in Building 7, second floor on the Fremont campus or visit the Student Clubs web page.